 Our profitability and operating margins are dependent in part on our ability to anticipate and react to changes in food costs.
 We rely on two regional distributors, Labatt Foodservice in Texas and Oklahoma and PFG in the Southeastern United States, and various suppliers to provide our beef, cheese, beans, soybean oil, beverages and our groceries.
 For our chicken products, we rely on two suppliers for our Southeast locations and a sole supplier in Texas and Oklahoma.
 For our green chiles, we contract to buy, through our supplier, Bueno Foods of Albuquerque, New Mexico, chiles from a group of farmers in New Mexico each year, which we have the right to select under our agreement.
 If and to the extent the farmers are unable or do not supply a sufficient amount of green chiles or if we need chiles out of season, we purchase the excess amount from the general supply of Bueno Foods.
 Each restaurant, through its general manager and kitchen manager, purchases its produce locally.
 Any increase in distribution prices, increase in the prices charged by suppliers or failure to perform by these third-parties could cause our food costs to increase or us to experience short-term unavailability of certain products.
 Failure to identify an alternate source of supply for these items may result in significant cost increases and an inability to provide certain of the items on our menu.
-If these events occur, it may reduce the profitability of certain food reducts or suppliers, or interruptions in service by common carriers that ship goods within our distribution channels, may result in significant cost increases and reduce sales.
+If these events occur, it may reduce the profitability of certain of our offerings and may cause us to increase our prices.
+In addition, any material interruptions in our supply chain, such as a material interruption of ingredient supply due to the failures of third-party distributors or suppliers, or interruptions in service by common carriers that ship goods within our distribution channels, may result in significant cost increases and reduce sales.
 Changes in the price, as a result of inflation or otherwise, or availability of certain food products could affect the profitability of certain food items, our ability to maintain existing prices and our ability to purchase sufficient amounts of items to satisfy our customer's demands, which could materially adversely affect our profitability and reputation.